BlockchainCommons/sweeptool-cli/README.md

 ` sweeptool-cli`  is currently under active development and in the late alpha testing phase.
 It should not be used for production tasks until it has had further testing and auditing.

+### Disclaimer

+There are some risks involved associated with the usage of *sweeptool*:

+1. This tool is based on a fairly large framework with lots of small and medium size dependencies.
+This presents a risk for a dependency or the package manager to get compromised.
+2. Using *sweeptool* with UR based format is fairly new and therefore experimental.

+Both of the risk may lead to a loss of funds.
+To mitigate this risk the user MUST double check the output results of *Sweeptool* with the input results of an (offline) signing device which user signs the PSBT with.
+Specifically, the entries that must match are: *PSBT*, *destination address* and the amount of *funds swept*.

 ### Roadmap

-- [ ] sweep funds from descriptor to an address
+- [x] sweep funds from descriptor to an address
+- [x] support for URs (btc descriptor, btc address, psbt)
+- [x] fee estimation
+- [x] error handling
 - [ ] sweep funds from descriptor to another descriptor
-- [ ] cli support for URs (btc descriptor, btc address, psbt)
+- [ ] pass args vis STDIN

 ## Prerequisites